 Details of a failed job will also be displayed in the Execution Details page.
+If the job was configured to retain execution data, the Clean option in the Actions menu can be used to discard this data.

-10.3.6 Creating Hyperscale jobs
+10.3.7 Creating Hyperscale jobs